FPTyel/Configs/README.md

+Archive - As it says - Archive of my non-released or released work, and original colorcorrection to build it easy.
+Most of all - it is for colorcorrection backup

 BalanceCorrection_Fixes - Contain fixes \ balance correction for maps, which is very helpful \ must-have to play map as well.

 ColorCorrections - Contain color corrections for maps, to make them looks more freshy \ fantasy \ realistic.